elgarteo/shinyClassifier/README.md

-This Shiny app is a multi-user image/text classification tool designed for any scenario that involves a bunch of human coders classifying a bunch of text or images.
+This Shiny app is a multi-user image/text classification tool designed for any scenario that involves a bunch of human coders classifying a bunch of text or images into pre-specified categories.
 All it takes is a YAML config file and a CSV file to set up an online multi-user classification system.

 ## Prerequisite

 If you are deploying this dashboard on your own Shiny Server, please make sure the following packages are installed:

--   `shiny` _(obviously)_
 -   `shinydashboard`
 -   `shinyjs`
 -   `shinymanager`